gsasgustavo/windowsserverdocs.pt-br/EssentialsDocs/manage/Manage-Online-Backup-in-Windows-Server-Essentials.md

 3. Baixe o agente de backup do Azure.

-4. Instale o suplemento de backup do Azure no servidor.
+4. Instale o Add-In de backup do Azure no servidor.

 ####  <a name="sign-up-for-a-microsoft-online-services-account-and-the-backup-preview"></a><a name="BKMK_SignupforaMicrosoftOnlineServiceAccount"></a> Inscreva-se para uma conta do Microsoft Online Services e a visualização de backup